pcur/Pipeline-Sim/README.md

 - RISC-V knower
 - instruction loading
 - Pipeline architecture setup
+- ALU functions
-- Fetch, Execute, Store stages of pipeline
+- Execute, Store stages of pipeline
 - Decode for R, S, B, J types
+- Translation of instructions from C or Asm to binaries
 - Testing & debugging
 - Presenting Demos

 Matthew Montano, Team Member
 - Presentation of Ice Cream Sim
+- PipelineSim stalls

 Specific contribution history (commits) can also be found on the github.